getverifyed/moodle-plugin-v2/README.md

 # Using the plugin
 The plugin has two key features:
-1. It will automatically create a new course in VeirfyEd when you install the plugin for a course instance, and,
+1. It will automatically create a new course in VerifyEd when you install the plugin for a course instance, and,
 2. Depending on your rules, learners can claim their digital certificates automatically when they meet the appropriate completion level.

 To use the plugin, do this: